Changes in Qualification LPs and Foreign Legal Forms

 Introduction

 One aspect of the legislation involves the removal of the so-called 'consent requirement' for Dutch CVs (Limited Partnerships).
 This requirement has been a major cause of hybrid mismatches in the Netherlands.
 Under this requirement, a Dutch CV is considered non-transparent for Dutch corporate tax purposes if partners can join or be replaced without the consent of all other partners (both managing and limited partners).
 This is known as an 'open CV'.
 In simple terms, a non-transparent or open CV results in the CV itself being subject to Dutch (profit) tax, rather than its partners.
-Based on the new legislation , CVs will now in principle be fiscally transparent and uniformly classified.
+Based on the new legislation, CVs will now in principle be fiscally transparent and uniformly classified.
+Also for the qualification of investment funds the ‘consent requirement’ will be abolished to distinguish between non transparent “open” funds and transparent funds.

-Dutch CVs and foreign legal forms comparable to Dutch Entities
+Dutch CVs and foreign legal forms comparable to Dutch CVs

 As previously noted, one of the key components of the measures is the removal of the so-called 'consent requirement.'
 Currently, this requirement determines whether a Dutch CV should be classified as transparent (underlying partners can be subject to taxation) or non-transparent (the CV itself is subject to taxation).
 According to the new legislation, a Dutch CV will now in principle be treated as fiscally transparent and will no longer be subject to Dutch corporate tax or Dutch withholding taxes.
 Instead, starting from 1 January 2025, the partners of a CV will be directly liable for taxation on their participation in the CV (either corporate or personal income tax, depending on whether the participant is a legal entity or a natural person).
 This rule will also apply to foreign legal forms that are comparable to a Dutch CV.